What is agile working

 • Meetings between team members play a lesser role with Kanban than with Scrum.
 Therefore, the team has greater autonomy when using the Kanban methodology compared to Scrum teams.

-Conclusion: Well-prepared agile working means more flexibility for companies
+Conclusion: Well-prepared agile working provides more flexibility for companies

-Agile working is a response to the increasing complexity of market challenges to which companies need to find an efficient answer.
-Self-organizing agile teams can significantly increase a company's adaptability by making quick decisions and involving customers in product development.
+Agile working is an answer to the increasing complexity of market challenges, to which companies must find an efficient response.
+Self-organizing agile teams can significantly increase a company's adaptability through rapid decisions and by involving customers in product development.

 Agile teams make decisions about their approach and the resources required within the framework of the corporate mission statement and corporate strategy.
 The control tasks are carried out by the agile team itself.